samuel-ping/bh-cli/README.md

 # BH CLI (BlurHash Command-Line Interface)

 This is a CLI to run BlurHash utility commands in your terminal.
-This includes encoding image files into a BlurHash string and decoding a BlurHash string into an image file.
+This includes encoding image files into a BlurHash string, decoding a BlurHash string into an image file, and validating BlurHash strings.

 ## Installation
 ```bash